 \section{Abstract}

-We compile a sample of 83 Little Red Dots (LRDs) with JWST imaging and find that a substantial fraction ($\sim$43\%, rising to $\gtrsim$85\% for the most luminous LRDs) host one or more spatially offset, UV-bright companions at projected separations of $0.5$\,kpc\,$\lesssim d\lesssim 5$\,kpc, with median $\langle d \rangle = 1.0$\,kpc.
-This fraction is even higher when smaller spatial scales are probed at high S/N ratio: the two most strongly lensed LRDs known to date, A383-LRD and newly discovered A68-LRD, both have UV-bright companions at separations of only $d\sim0.3$ kpc, below the resolution limit of most unlensed JWST samples.
-We explore whether these ubiquitous red\,/\,blue configurations are physically linked to the formation of LRDs, in analogy with the ``synchronized pair" scenario originally proposed for direct-collapse black hole formation.
-In this picture, ultraviolet radiation from the companions, with typically modest stellar masses ($M_* \sim 10^{8-9}\msun$), suppresses molecular hydrogen cooling in nearby gas, allowing nearly isothermal collapse and the formation of extremely compact objects, such as massive black holes or quasi-stars.
-Using component-resolved photometry and SED modeling, we infer Lyman–Werner radiation fields of $J_{21,\rm LW}\sim10^{2.5}$–$10^{5}$ at the locations of the red components, comparable to those required in direct-collapse models, suggesting the necessary photodissociation conditions are realized in many LRD systems.
-This framework provides a simple and self-consistent explanation for the extreme compactness and distinctive spectral properties of LRDs, and links long-standing theoretical models for early compact object formation directly to a population now observed with JWST in the early universe.
+We compile a sample of 83 little red dots (LRDs) with JWST imaging and find that a substantial fraction ($\sim$43\%, rising to $\gtrsim$80\% for the most luminous LRDs) host one or more spatially offset, UV-bright companions at projected separations of $0.5$\,kpc\,$\lesssim d\lesssim 5$\,kpc, with median $\langle d \rangle = 1.0$\,kpc.
+This fraction is even higher when smaller spatial scales are probed at high signal-to-noise ratio: the two most strongly lensed LRDs, A383-LRD1 and the newly discovered A68-LRD1, both have UV-bright companions at separations of only $d\sim0.3$ kpc, below the resolution limit of most unlensed JWST samples.
+We explore whether these ubiquitous red\,/\,blue configurations may be physically linked to the formation of LRDs, in analogy with the ``synchronized pair" scenario originally proposed for direct-collapse black hole formation.
+In this picture, UV radiation from the companions, with typically modest stellar masses ($M_* \sim 10^{8}-10^9\msun$), suppresses molecular hydrogen cooling in nearby gas, allowing nearly isothermal collapse and the formation of extremely compact objects, such as massive black holes, supermassive stars or quasi-stars.
+Using component-resolved photometry and spectral energy distribution modeling, we infer Lyman-Werner radiation fields of $J_{21,\rm LW}\sim10^{2.5}$-$10^{5}$ at the locations of the red components, comparable to those required in direct-collapse models, suggesting that the necessary photodissociation conditions are realized in many LRD systems.
+This framework provides a simple and self-consistent explanation for the extreme compactness and distinctive spectral properties of LRDs and links long-standing theoretical models for early compact object formation directly to a population now observed with JWST in the early Universe.

 \keywords{cosmology: observations — galaxies: formation — galaxies: high-redshift — black hole physics}